Ladvien/ladvien.github.io/_posts/2019-08-30-lego-deep-learning-classifier.md

 * [Kaggle: Database of Lego "Images" (they are rendered from models)](https://www.kaggle.com/joosthazelzet/lego-brick-images)
 * [Kaggle: Lego vs Generic Brick](https://www.kaggle.com/pacogarciam3/lego-vs-generic-brick-image-recognition#example_Lego_1x4_crop0.jpg)

 I wasn't happy about these datasets.
 Their structures weren't great and they were not designed to help train a classifier.
-But then, Ezra found Paco had actually opened his dataset to the public:
+But then, Rockets found Paco had actually opened his dataset to the public:

 * [Kaggle: Lego Brick Sorting (best)](https://www.kaggle.com/pacogarciam3/lego-brick-sorting-image-recognition?fbclid=IwAR303nIR4revbYVmW7YfC_4Frnqu3yn5gOi_HP7elJ4h1_a7uXDE1MVtacw)